|

 to tell you what the plants will like and will not like in regards to

 water, soil and light.
-And you'll find out you don't have to dig up
+You'll find out you don't have to dig up

 natural sounds of the rainforest to add to your complete rainforest